 Golf Tips - "Hit Down on the Ball" with Irons and Fairway Woods

 My favorite part of golf is hitting irons.
+There's no better feeling than hitting that pured iron shot.
 I can spend all day at the range without hitting a wood and be perfectly content.
 Irons are the surgical instruments of golf.
 In the right hands, they can place a ball within 10 feet of a hole from 2 football fields away.
 If you think about it, that's pretty amazing.
 The U.S. military would love to have a weapon that accurate!
-There's also no better feeling than hitting that pured iron shot.

 But mastering the irons is much easier said than done.
 To understand the concept of hitting irons properly, you must throw logic out of the window.
 Like most things in golf, your common sense will lead you down the wrong path.
 Most people look at a pitching wedge and assume that to get the ball in the air one must somehow get the club under the ball and hit it with an upward blow.
 In other words, people see the clubface and assume that the club must impact the ball perpendicular to its the loft.
 This is incorrect and the reason that most people have difficulty with irons.